DerwenAI/cdl-2025-masterclass/README.md

   * use _semantic expansion_ and _random walks_ so than entity reranking drives text chunk reranking
   * include text definitions for classes in the taxonomy into the reranked text chunks

-**Important**: this component is being re-written to make it clearer to understand the workflow steps and components used.
-In particular, this tutorial does not yet include some important components which would be needed for a more ideal implementation:

-  * also use domain context to constrain _relation resolution_
-  * resolving _co-reference_ within the source text
-  * use of _multimodal_ embeddings

-Stay tuned for more soon -- _same bat-time, same bat-channel!_

 We will this section begin with a brief introduction to the topics plus overview of available (albeit less often discussed) technology